kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 - **Acceleration → Autonomy.**

-- **Quiet subsidy of inefficiency → Transparent optimisation.**
+- **Subsidy of inefficiency → Transparent optimisation.**

 - **Human-only design → Dual-facing design (humans + agents).**

 - **Speed → Focused restraint.**

-For Financial Services, this is an existential shift.
-Margins built on opacity will collapse.
-Distribution will be algorithmic.
-Loyalty will be redefined.
+For Financial Services, this is beginning to look like an existential shift.
+Margins built on opacity will collapse, distribution becomes more algorithmic and Loyalty could be redefined.

 Okay..
 (I know I said no more) but it's not all threat :